dedenholm/mpd-Coverview-kitty/README.md

 you can either create your own .desktop file for launching with rofi, or use a keybinding for launching it

 ## Acknowledgements

-this project startet with hacking off the album art display portion of [Miniplayer](https://github.com/GuardKenzie/miniplayer/tree/main), with significant modifications.
+this project started with hacking off the album art display portion of [Miniplayer](https://github.com/GuardKenzie/miniplayer/tree/main), with significant modifications.

 ## Dependencies